 Remember that it’s crucial for everything you select to appear on your vision board to be representative of what you DO WANT, not anything you don’t.
 For this reason, it can be even more helpful and specific to use your old friend Google to pull up the exact image or word you want to see.
 It’s a lot easier to search online for a pile of cash to represent abundance and then print it out than it is to count on your magazine collection to contain that specific image.

 Once you’ve gathered your collage of images and pictures that represent you, you’ll also need a bulletin board, poster board, or several pieces of paper, scissors, and glue or tape to start making your creative visualization board.
 Sidebar: If you don’t consider yourself particularly crafty, and would rather create a digital vision board, Pinterest or other forms of social media can be a great way to collect and display images that light you up.

 Step 3: Engage with It Every Day

 Once you’ve made your vision board, it’s important to hang it in view—maybe on the inside of your closet door or on your refrigerator.
 Don’t feel like you need to stare at it 24/7, but it does need to appear in a place where you will encounter it every day in order for it to remind you of your goals and to be a source of motivation to keep working towards, and ultimately, accomplish them.
 If you make it and put it under your bed, you’re likely to forget about it.
-But keep it in your consciousness, stay focused on it, and you’re sure to see results much more quickly.
+But keep it in your consciousness, stay focused on it, and you’re sure to see real results.